DavidMertz/RegEx_Puzzles/book.md

 ## Catastrophic Backtracking

 In this puzzle, we imagine a certain message protocol (as we do in many of the other puzzles).
-We have an message alphabet that consists of the following symbols:
+We have n message alphabet that consists of the following symbols:

 | Codepoint  | Name              | Appearance